-Job credit: See below
+Job credit: See below.

-Investment credit: See below
+Investment credit: See below.

 Sales/use tax refund on qualified investment: Sales and Use Tax abatement is available for approved businesses that complete two of the three requirements: A capital investment of \$1 million in urban areas or \$250,000 in rural areas; 50 urban jobs created or 10 in rural areas, and certain wage requirements must be met.
-Aviation Parts Abatement also available with jobs, investment and wage requirements.
+Data Center Abatement and Aviation Parts Abatement available with jobs, investment and wage requirements.